-OnePath Custodians Pty Limited (ABN 12 008 508 496, AFSL 238346, RSE L0000673) is the trustee of the OnePath MasterFund (ABN 53 789 980 697, RSE R1001525, SFN 292 916 944) (Fund) and issuer of this Member Update.
+OnePath Custodians Pty Limited (ABN 12 008 508 496, AFSL 238346, RSE L0000673) is the trustee of the OnePath MasterFund (ABN 53 789 980 697, RSE R1001525, SFN 292 916 944) (Fund) and issuer of ANZ Super Advantage, and this update.
 The issuer is a wholly owned subsidiary of Australia and New Zealand Banking Group Limited (ABN 11 005 357 522) (ANZ).
 ANZ is an authorised deposit taking institution (Bank) under the Banking Act 1959 (Cth).
 Although the issuer is owned by ANZ it is not a Bank.

 Except as described in the relevant Product Disclosure Statement (PDS), an investment with the issuer is not a deposit or other liability of ANZ or its related group companies and none of them stands behind or guarantees the issuer or the capital or performance of an investment.
 Any investment is subject to investment risk, including possible repayment delays and loss of income and principal invested.
-Returns can go up and down.
 Past performance is not indicative of future performance.

-This publication is for members who have an Integra Super account.
+This publication is for members who have an ANZ Super Advantage account.
 This information is current as at August 2017 but may be subject to change.
-You should read the relevant Financial Services Guide (FSG), PDS, product and other updates (for open and closed products) available at onepath.com.au and consider whether the product is right for you before making a decision to acquire, or to continue to hold the product.
-Updated information will be available free of charge by calling Customer Services on 133 665.
+You should read the relevant Financial Services Guide (FSG), PDS and product and other updates (for open and closed products) available at anz.com and consider whether the product is right for you before making a decision to acquire, or to continue to hold the product.
+Updated information will be available free of charge by calling Customer Services on 13 38 63.
 Taxation law is complex and this information has been prepared as a guide only and does not represent tax advice.
 Please see your tax adviser for independent taxation advice.